skelter/embedding-clojure/README.md

 * Clojure streamed down the wire
 * Clojure in a PostgreSQL database ([WIP](./serversidepostgres))
 * Clojure on a raspberryPi
-* Clojure compiled down to LLVM on a device
+* Clojure compiled down to LLVM on a device?

 Contributors
 --------------